RaphaelDiasRazzor/healiq/README.md

 - Supports movement and configuration of suggestion UI
 - Shows upcoming suggestions in a queue display
 - Automatically detects specialization changes and loads the appropriate module
+- Specialization modules register themselves with the engine for seamless multi-spec support
 - Provides extensive strategy customization options

 **Enhanced Strategy Features:**